- How are lung carcinoid tumors treated?

 Making treatment decisions for lung carcinoid tumors

-After the tumor is found and staged, your cancer care team will discuss your treatment options with you.
-The main factors in selecting a treatment for lung carcinoid tumors are the type of carcinoid, the size and location of the tumor, whether it has spread to lymph nodes or other organs, and if you have any other serious medical conditions.
+After the lung carcinoid tumor is found and staged, your cancer care team will discuss your treatment options with you.
+The main factors in selecting a treatment are the type of carcinoid, the size and location of the tumor, whether it has spread to lymph nodes or other organs, and if you have any other serious medical conditions.
 Based on these factors, the main treatment options for people with lung carcinoid tumors can include:

 Seeking a second opinion is often a good idea if time permits.
 It can give you more information and help you feel more confident about the treatment plan you choose.